kushtun/Family_Tree/memories.md

 >
 >That’s all I can say, the rest is well known of her charisma, and helping people when they were in need.

+From: Thara
+>
+>We all did massage to her legs, 1/2 an hr to 1hr.( that was too much for me )
+>She was very smart in recognizing and quick in responding to emergencies, such as when Appa had a heart attack, she immediately called ambulance.( I still remember the day it happened)
+> I also remember when she broke her leg in the bathroom.
+We were in the house at Old Veterinary Hospital Road.
+The bathroom was outside, and she may have been dizzy due to having daibetes, but one morning around 7.30am,   she missed her step in the bathroom.
+>
+>One amazing thing, Ammaya kept in touch with childhood friends till her last days.
+Of course we also enjoyed their company.
+The greatest thing, she loved her parents also very much & helped them when they needed.
+Ammaya never got angry at anytime.
+I do not remember, during my 29 years of staying with her under the same roof, she did not complain not even once.

+From: Papi
+>
+>It gives me immense pleasure to write a few words on our Mother, a guide and a mentor.
+I was also very close like all other siblings, a great lady with a soft heart and great mind and would do anything to see her children grow up well.
+Often she used to teach me my school lessons and many times accompanied me to school specially on the valedictory day where I was receiving prizes for various competitions.
+She was a proud mother and her eyes expressed satisfaction and happiness of seeing her daughter getting prizes at school.
+>I used to be a right hand to her helping in her daily chores and specially after she fell sick.
+I have also had my share of massaging her leg.
+She used to express her happiness and pleasure when I used to wear her jewelry.
+>I am a theist like her who believed in the existence of God.
+>When one day, after my marriage was fixed, I was crying with tears in my eyes on the very thought that parents had to spend a lot of money on my marriage.
+She gave me courage and convinced me that everything will be taken care off.
+>
+> With all the bad health, she was the same affectionate and loved mother.
+She used to forget her pain saying that she had the best children.
+Shiv Anna was her favorite and when he left for England tears rolled down her eyes for days.
+>She refused to send me to England because she wanted me to get married in India although father had made arrangements to stay with his friends family.
+>She was a great mother and what I am today , I attribute to her guidance.

+From: Sada
+>
+>It is a very long story compared to the others of Ammayya's children.
+I was very close to Ammaya, ask me what do I mean close , which is I used to accompany her to her friend Venkubaye while going from home and also  bring her back from her friend's house walking holding my cycle.
+>Secondly many of friends used to come home and she would tell me bring Masala DOSA from Vidyarthi Bhavan in Gandhi Bazar.
+>Thirdly, I used to accompany and sit with her in Varanada as she was waiting for mama to come home.
+>Fourth, I used to massage her leg and shoulder always because she used to get pain.
+>Fifth,  I was   doing shopping for her on my cycle.
+>Supplying spare parts for state transport, I used to take care of her hospital expenses and one day she expired during that I was not near by in hospital, I took her body in my friends car to home , informed death to many friends and relatives and later she was cremated.
+I could not bear the cremation scene and cried.
+Father also did lot of things for mother by staying 24 hours with her in hospital.
+This is my real story with mother and I regret that I was studying and wasn't able to help when she broke her leg.